Graphic art software: Specialized software

 Most art software includes common functions, creation tools, editing tools, filters, and automated rendering modes.
 Many, however, are designed to enhance a specialized skill or technique.
 Specialized software packages may be discontinued for various reasons such as lack of appreciation for the result, lack of expertise and training for the product, or simply not worth the time and money investment, but most likely due to obsolescence compared to newer methods or integration as a feature of newer more complete software packages.

 Graphic design software

 Graphic design professionals favor general image editing software and page layout software commonly referred to as desktop publishing software.
 Graphic designers that are also image developers or multimedia developers may use a combination of page layout software with the following:

 Multimedia development software

 Multimedia development professionals favor software with audio, motion and interactivity such as software for creating and editing hypermedia, electronic presentations (more specifically slide presentations), computer simulations and games.

 Stylized image development software

-Image development professionals may use general graphic editors or may prefer more specialized software for rending or capturing images with style.
+Image development professionals may use general graphic editors or may prefer more specialized software for rendering or capturing images with style.
 Although images can be created from scratch with most art software, specialized software applications or advanced features of generalized applications are used for more accurate visual effects.
 These visual effects include: